Savage3991/FORTNITEWORLDCCUPNamingStandard/CONTRIBUTING.md

 * Functions must be named appropriately, if you are contributing one - the following criteria applies for the naming:
   * No brand names should be visible in your documentation.
-    * This also includes function alias' - BNC aims to be a vanilla naming convention, not a branded one
+    * This also includes function alias' - CNC aims to be a vanilla naming convention, not a branded one
    * The function name must be **descriptive of what the function does**.
    * Aliases for shortening function names without good reason are *not* allowed.
 For example, `hookfunc` is not a alias supported by BNC.
 Function names should be written out in full.